 Overall, when it comes to video quality, you get incredible output if you’re playing it in a dark environment.
 And, yeah, there’s a bit of loss to that vivid colors when the ambient lighting around is increased.
 But overall, it performs much better than any UST projectors in this price range, so kudos to that.

 To get accurate picture quality from the UST projector, Wemax recommends the distance from the wall as follows:

 - Sound Output: 30W (10W+10W+5W+5W)

 The Wemax Nova UST Projector comes with inbuilt speakers that offer a combined sound output of 30W.
-There are 4 front-facing speakers; two of them are 10W Full Speakers, while the other two are 5W Tweeters.
-The sound quality is exceptional compared to the sound outputs from normal TVs.
+There are 4 front-facing speakers; two are 10W Full Speakers, while the others are 5W Tweeters.
+The sound quality is exceptional compared to the sound outputs from standard TVs.

 It is not a replacement for your soundbars yet, but the sound quality is worth praising.
 The projector is built with full audio speakers and tweeters for high-frequency crisp sound.
 But if you are a heavy bass lover, you may need an additional audio system to get the immersive audio output.
 As a laser Projector with built-in audio, the quality offered is superb.

 The Projector features an HDMI ARC port.
 Connecting your soundbars via the port lets you get all the better sound quality.
 But a thing to note is that you cannot play audio from both the soundbar and the inbuilt speakers at the same time.
 There’s also an option to turn off the video projection and use it as a dedicated Bluetooth speaker.